ArianeDucellier/arianeducellier.github.io/_pages/about.md

 ## News

+- November 2024: The version 0.1.0 of the new raking package is now available on [PyPI](https://pypi.org/project/raking/).

 - Fall 2024: I am teaching a course on Data Visualization with R in the Department of Statistics at University of Washington.

 - August 2024: I presented my work on the [uncertainty quantification of survey calibration](https://arxiv.org/abs/2407.20520) at the [Joint Statistical Meetings (JSM)](https://ww2.amstat.org/meetings/jsm/2024/) in Portland, Oregon, USA.